 One of the incontestably authentic Franco-Belgian beer dishes is chicken with beer sauce.
 There are versions from the Flemish-influenced far north of France, from Alsace-Lorraine, from Champagne and the French Ardennes, and over the border in the Belgian territories which correspond culturally to these other.
 A book by the French food writer Ninette Lyon gives a recipe for chicken with beer which originates in the 1930’s in Béthune in the north.
 The book is called Le Tour De France (Gourmand) Des Spécialités Régionales (Marabout, 1985).
 It’s a superb collection of dishes from France’s huge regional culinary inventory.
 She gives a sample menu for each region, from soup to nuts.

 Mme Lyon’s droll way of writing is not the least pleasure of this book.
 She writes of coq à la bière (chicken with beer): “Dans le région de Béthune, où se déroule des combats de coqs, on met à la casserole ceux qui ne se sont pas montrés assez agressifs“. (“In the Béthune area, where people hold cock fights, they put into the pot the birds which didn’t prove themselves sufficiently aggressive”).
-She goes on to add that, this being said, if you order the dish in Béthune, it doesn’t mean you will be assured of getting an “animal de combat”, it will be enough in fact that you get a rooster, and not a chicken whose weight precludes it being called a rooster or cock!
-Ah Mme Lyon, the type of writer one doesn’t encounter as often today… (I corresponded with her 30 years ago on a couple of topics and she responded with great charm and in perfect English I might add).
+She adds, this being said if you order the dish in Béthune it doesn’t mean you are assured of getting an “animal de combat”.
+It will be enough that you get a rooster, not a chicken whose weight disqualifies it being called a rooster or cock!

-Her recipe for chicken with beer originated in a hotel in Béthune, she says it was created in the 1930s.
-Why a date ostensibly as late as that?
+Her recipe for chicken with beer originated in a hotel in Béthune, she says, in the 1930s.
+Why a period as ostensibly late as that?
 It may simply be that that is the time the hotel decided to add the dish to their menu, or perhaps it was a new hotel.
 Another reason may be, that rabbit with beer sauce is another well-known country recipe in the Flemish lands and at some relatively later point the dish was adapted to chicken.

 The Béthune recipe involves flouring the bird, browning it in butter and oil, and braising it in a mixture of beer – any kind from the region, she says – and veal stock or other lean bouillon.
 Mushrooms figure in it, herbs, and a dash of cream is added to a reduction of the sauce to give a texture and further taste.
 It’s a typical French braising dish such as you find all over the country except people use what is local for the alcohol element.
 Cider is used in Normandy, Champagne in Champagne, Riesling in Alsace (beer too sometimes), and so on.